What is Hyperventilation?

 If we multiply these (12 x .05) we end up with what is called Normal Minute Ventilation.
 This is around 6L/minute.

 Acute Hyperventilation is rapid breathing that has a Minute Ventilation rate as much as 20L/minute.
 It lasts for a short time, up to a half an hour and can be triggered by some of the following:

 - Extreme fear

 Less obvious, however, but far more prevalent, is the habit of consistently taking too much air in during day-to-day life, in rest and in times of light physical exertion.

 Known as chronic hyperventilation it is characterised by breathing through the mouth and using the upper chest.
 Often times people who have chronic hyperventilation sigh and yawn frequently.
 They give their bed partners a hard time as they are usually loud snorers.
 There is also an association between chronic hyperventilation and stress disorders like anxiety, so if you are prone to feeling anxious then it is worth to have a further look at your breathing.
 You can find if you have a tendency to over breathe using a simple breath hold test called the Control Pause.
-We also have a detailed explanation of the role hyperventilation in aggravating our emotions in our introduction page.

 In our clinics, when we look at a person’s breathing we observe them from the moment they walk into the room: checking if they breathe through their nose or mouth, observing the size of each breath, noting whether their breath movements are from the upper chest or abdomen, measuring an approximate number of breaths per minute, and seeing if there is a natural pause between breaths.
 The purpose of determining chronic hyperventilation is not necessarily to measure the amount of oxygen a person is breathing in, but how little carbon dioxide is retained by the blood supply.